dillonkearns/elm-cli-options-parser/README.md

 1. **Guaranteed to be in-sync** - by automatically generating help messages you know that users are getting the right information.
-The design of the validation API also ensures that users get accurate error messages rather than hand-crafted error messages which can be error-prone.
+The design of the validation API also ensures that users get focused errors that point to exactly the point of failure and the reason for the failure.

-1. **Be explicit and unambiguous** - like the Elm ethos, this library aims to give you very clear error messages the instant it knows the options can't be parsed, rather than whenever it discovers its missing something it requires.
+1. **Be explicit and unambiguous** - like the Elm ethos, this library aims to give you very clear error messages the instant it knows the options can't be parsed, rather than when it discovers it's missing something it requires.
 For example, if you pass in an unrecognized flag, you will immediately get an error with typo suggestions.
    Another example, this library [enforces that you don't specify an ambiguous mix of optional